CraftWorksMC/Chora/README.md

 *Please do not use as a learning resource.
 This was my first Kotlin project, and the code is not well-organized at all.*

 <a href='https://play.google.com/store/apps/details?id=com.craftworks.music&pcampaignid=pcampaignidMKT-Other-global-all-co-prtnr-py-PartBadge-Mar2515-1'><img width=256px alt='Get it on Google Play' src='https://play.google.com/intl/en_us/badges/static/images/badges/en_badge_web_generic.png'/></a>
-> **As of 13/02/2025, Google Play has rejected the latest release, please use the APK in the releases page instead until it's fixed.**

 ## Features